 HAR (HTTP Archive) is a file format used by several http session tools to export the captured data.
 The format is basically a JSON object with a particular field distribution.
 In any case, please note that not all the fields are mandatory, and many times some information won't be saved to the file.
 Can be also known as a .har file.

 HAR files contain sensitive data!
+For example:

 - Content of the pages you downloaded while recording